momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

 # Retreiving a Momento auth token from AWS Secrets Manager

-It is best practice to securely store your Momento authentication token.
-If you are using AWS, you can securely store your auth token in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
-With that, only code running with the correct IAM credentials will be able to get the auth token and access Momento Cache or Momento Topics.
+It's best practice to securely store your Momento authentication token.
+If you are using AWS, you can securely store the auth token in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
+With that, only code running with the correct IAM credentials will be able to fetch the auth token and use it to access Momento Cache or Momento Topics.

 :::info